 Freerider’s need the best edge hold of all.
 Because their bread and butter is riding hard and fast in the most varied and most challenging terrain.

 Superior edge hold is necessary to be able to negotiate this.
 Though, depending on conditions, there’s still some balance need, if you don’t want something that’s too grippy/grabby in softer conditions.

 As has been alluded to above, the conditions you are riding in play a big part in what your edge-hold requirements are going to be.

-If you ride in a conditions that are often hard and icy then you will require greater edge hold – otherwise you are going to be spending a lot of time washing out.
+If you ride in conditions that are often hard and icy then you will require greater edge hold – otherwise you are going to be spending a lot of time washing out.